LamininSolutions/mfsql-connector/source/blogs/metadata_management_and_realignment/index.rst

     EXEC dbo.spMFCreateAllMFTables @IncludedInApp = 1

-Comparing and analysing the data sources
+Comparing and analyzing the data sources
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 The first step is to get access to the metadata.
 With the SQL server of the external system on the same network, a link server was setup for easy access.
 The pull of data from the external system may include other methods such as Boomi, Talend, Jitterbit or other tools.
 The key is to get the data into SQL Server tables.